pavelmc/arduino-arcs/Si5351_issues.md

 In this configuration we found that with a 28.0 Mhz and a another less than 1 Mhz output, sharing the same VCO inside the Si5351 we face accuracy problems on the < 1 Mhz output.

 So we sacrificed the XFO and go back to use the original crystal XFO inside the radio, taking that into account in the sketch: for the RFT SEG-15 the XFO is taken into account and used on the calculations but not activated in any way.

+That lead to the desision of using just two of the 3 outputs of the Chip, almost all radio manufacturers use a real crystal for the fixed conversion from the 1rst to the 2nd IF; please do use it.

 ## Resume ##